Register to vote

 Your application will be acknowledged and if your application is successful we will tell you when you will be added to the register.

-If you cannot make an online application, please contact us for an application form, details at foot of webpage.
+If you cannot make an online application, email email@example.com for an application form or call 01594 812628.

 You can also register online as a service voter or as a British Citizen living overseas.
-Before registering Please visit: your vote matters website.
+Before registering see the your vote matters website.

 Students studying away from home

 Students are entitled to register at both their home and their university address.
-For more information please:
+Find out more on the student section of the your vote matters website.

 Your personal details